asirff399/SoftHeal-DRF/README.md

 ### Volunteer

--There was a volunteer register form.
+- There was a volunteer register form.
 Where anyone can send a request to join us as a volunteer.

+### Admin Controls

+- Admin can see and manage important data, and edit or delete data but it not complete yet.
+I work on it and as soon as possible complete this.

 ## API Endpoints